codeconnector/CodingDojo/challenges/2022-11-08-common-elements/challenge.md

 - You can expect the arrays to be sorted
 - Arrays do not have to be the same length
+- The output array should be sorted and contain no duplicates
 - This problem should be solved in O(n+m) time where n is the length of the first input array and m is the length of the second input array

 ## Examples